Polynomial Curve Systems are Exponentially Decaying: -Barrier lakes

-Suppose $A$, $B$ and $C$ are three adjacent intersection points so that the two cross directions at $A$ and $B$ are different.
-Let $\Gamma$ and $\Theta$ be the arcs of $F(S)$ connecting $A$ and $B$, and $B$ and $C$ respectively.
-Let $I_1$ and $I_2$ be the segments in $I$ connecting $A$ and $B$, $B$ and $C$, respectively.
-Let $U$ and $V$ be the Jordan domains bounded by $I_1$ and $\Gamma$, and $I_2$ and $\Theta$, respectively.
-Since $\Gamma$ and $\Theta$ are efficient, $U$ and $V$ must contain post-critical points.
-Since the barrier lake is of type I and thus does not separate post-critical points, they contain the same set of post-critical points.
-Since $\Gamma$ does not cross the interior of $I_2$ and $\Theta$ does not cross the interior of $I_1$ (Because $A$ and $B$, $B$ and $C$ are adjacent intersection points of $F(S)$ and $I$ by assumption), it follows that $U$ and $V$ must be nested with each other.
-We claim that $U \subset V$.
-To see this, note that in a small neighborhood of $B$, there are points in $\partial V$, and thus points in $V$ which do not belong to $U$.
-Since they must be nested with each other, we must have $U \subset V$.
+Suppose that $A$, $B$, and $C$ are three adjacent intersection points of $F(S)$ and $I$, and that the two cross directions at $A$ and $B$ are different.
+Let $\Gamma$ be the arc of $F(S)$ connecting $A$ and $B$, and let $I_1$ be the segment of $I$ connecting $A$ and $B$.
+Similarly, let $\Theta$ be the arc of $F(S)$ connecting $B$ and $C$, and let $I_2$ be the segment of $I$ connecting $B$ and $C$.
+Let $U$ and $V$ be the Jordan domains bounded by $I_1$ and $\Gamma$, and by $I_2$ and $\Theta$, respectively.
+Because $A$ and $B$, and $B$ and $C$, are adjacent intersection points of $F(S)$ and $I$ by assumption, $\Gamma$ does not cross the interior of $I_2$ and $\Theta$ does not cross the interior of $I_1$.
+It follows that $U$ and $V$ are either disjoint or nested.
+On the other hand, since $C$ is minimal and the barrier contains no post-critical points, $U$ and $V$ must each contain at least one post-critical point.
+Thus $U$ and $V$ are not disjoint; otherwise we obtain a contradiction with the fact that the barrier lake created by $F(S)$ is of type I and therefore does not separate post-critical points.
+Hence $U$ and $V$ must be nested.
+Since $[A, B]$ is part of the boundary of $U$, for points near $[A, B]$, only those on one side of $[A, B]$ belong to $U$.
+To fix ideas, we assume that points close to $[A, B]$ and lying on the right side of $[A, B]$ belong to $U$ (see Figure 7 for an illustration).
+The following argument can be easily adapted to the other case.
+Then we must have $U \subset V$.
+Indeed, in a small neighborhood of $B$, there are points on $\partial V$ and on the left side of $[A, B]$ that do not belong to $\overline{U}$.
+This implies that there are points in $V$ which are not in $U$.
+Since $U$ and $V$ must be nested, we conclude $U \subset V$.

-The proof is divided into three cases according to the position of $C$ with respect to $A$ and $B$, above $A$, between $A$ and $B$, and below $B$.
-But the argument is the same for all the three cases.
-The proof is by contradiction - we will get to a situation where there is an arc of $\Theta$ and a piece of segment of $L$ bounding a Jordan domain $W$ in $V$ but disjoint from $U$.
-By the efficiency of $\Theta$, $W$ must contain at least a post-critical point.
-But this contradicts the fact that $V$ and $U$ must contain the same set of post-critical points.
-Let us illustrate the idea only for the case that $C$ is between $A$ and $B$ and leave the other two cases to the reader.
+The proof of the claim is divided into three cases according to the position of $C$ relative to $A$ and $B$, namely, between $A$ and $B$, below $B$, and above $A$.
+The argument is the same for all three cases.
+We provide the details only for the first case and indicate the differences for the other two cases.

+We first suppose that $C$ lies between $A$ and $B$.
+Since $U \subset V$ and $A \notin \partial V$, it follows that $A \in V$ (see Figures 8 and 9 for an illustration).
+Let $R$ denote the ray component of $L \setminus \{A\}$ that does not contain $B$.
+There are two possibilities.
+The first possibility is illustrated in Figure 8, and the second in Figure 9.